nexussphereq/UnifiedUserPlatformSystem3/README.md

 2. Create a `system.json` file describing your site metadata, posts, and pages.
 3. Add your `.nwf` documents for posts and pages in appropriate folders.
 Use [NexaWrite](https://nexussphereq.neocities.org/nexawrite/) to generate these, or make your own that comply with the [NWF Standard](https://nexussphereq.neocities.org/nexawrite/nwf.html).
 4. Customize `style.css` to fit your branding if desired.
+5. Set baseurl to the url of your website

 ## How to Use `system.json`